vidban/FEND--Classic-game-clone/README.md

 [Click here to play the game](http://vidban.github.io/FEND---Pr0ject-3---game-cl0ne)

 **Game Features:**
 Move the player across the screen, collecting gems and avoiding bugs.
 Player has 5 lives.
 Gems collected are shown on top right.
+**Don't touch the water or the game is reset!!**
 Total score is provided at the end.
 Player can reset the game at any time by pressing *"R"* and pause it any time by pressing *"P"*.
 Pressing *Space-Bar* starts the game.
 Your best score is also shown.
 Play again and again to beat your own score!!